ExpressionEngine/ExpressionEngine-User-Guide/source/installation/best_practices.rst

 	$system_path = './dazzle';

-**Note:** There may also be some areas in the Control Panel where you will need to update the server path.
+.. note:: There may also be some areas in the Control Panel where you will need to update the server path.
 For example:

   - :menuselection:`Design --> Templates --> Global Preferences`
   - :menuselection:`Content --> Files --> File Upload Preferences`

 Moving the System Directory Above Webroot
 -----------------------------------------